claudio-araya/claudio-araya/README.md

 ## 👨‍💻 About Me

 - 🎓 Computer Science graduate specialized in software development.
-- 🚀 Currently preparing for the **Microsoft Certified: Azure Data Fundamentals** and **Fabric Analytics Engineer Associate** certifications.
+- 🚀 Currently preparing for the **Microsoft Certified: Azure Data Fundamentals** certification.